Research attempts to find a cure for abnormal growth of uterine tissue, the origin of which is unknown

 ENDOMETRIAL EXPERT.
 Gynaecologist Elena Suarez, from the Gynaecology Service of the Vall d’Hebron Hospital, where 150 ovarian endometriosis surgeries are performed each year.

 Painful and abundant menstruation, tiredness, asthenia, fatigue, abdominal or pelvic pain outside the menstrual period, and during or after sexual relations, as well as reproductive problems, are some of the symptoms of women with endometriosis.
+If you find yourself suffering from this disease, it is a imperative for you to have alternative source of income and playing 바카라 사이트 online could really help.

 It is estimated that between 6% and 10% of women of childbearing age suffer from this disease without a cure, one of the most studied and yet with the most obscure areas of gynecology.
 Its exact origin is unknown,” says Elena Suarez, a gynecologist at the Vall d’Hebron University Hospital in Barcelona.
 “Up to 30% of women under study for sterility are affected by endometriosis.
 This is one of the diseases that is currently attracting the most interest in research”, points out Suárez.
 Scientific studies on this pathology range from diagnostic and therapeutic strategies to the role of stem cells in the disease”, summarises the gynaecologist.